sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 - **`REACT_APP_CANONICAL_ROOT_URL`**

   Canonical root url of the marketplace.
-Needed for social media sharing and SEO optimization.
+Needed for social media sharing, SEO optimization, and social logins.
+Note, that the value should not include a trailing slash.

 - **`NODE_ENV`**